RED WING ACADEMY STAFF

 Peter Oswald | Instructor

-Peter is a native of Richmond, Virginia where he begin his musical exploration merging a traditional classical cello approach with a variety of other musical styles.
-He attended Shenandoah Conservatory and Eastman School of Music studying the cello and music education.
-His most influential teaching have been Cylde Thomas Shaw and Eugene Friesen.
+Peter is a native of Richmond, Virginia where he began his musical exploration merging a traditional classical cello approach with various other musical styles.
+He attended Shenandoah Conservatory (BM), Eastman School of Music (MM), and Temple University (PhD) studying cello and music education.
+His most influential teachers have been Cylde Thomas Shaw and Eugene Friesen.

 Eric Hochstetler | Instructor